Last Updated 2.2.24

 This is especially seen in the verse (6:3) that is associated with the month of ELUL, as the four letters are the acronym for Ani Le’dodi V’dodi Li (“I am my beloved’s and my beloved is mine”) which is a MUTUAL song of praise, though in exile, speaks as her true essence.

 In all other songs either God praises Israel or they praise Him.
 In the Song of Moses [at the Red Sea] they praise Him, saying, This is my God, and I will glorify Him (Ex.
 15:2).
 In the Song of Moses [before his death] He praises them, as we read, He made him ride on the high places of the earth (Deut.
 32:13).
 Here, however, they praise Him and He praises them.
 He praises them: Behold thou art beautiful, my beloved (1:16), and they praise Him: Behold thou art beautiful, my beloved, verily pleasant (1:17)

 – Midrash Rabbah Shir Hashirim 1:11

 In all the places, the male chases the Nukva (female) and awakens the love toward her.
 But here it turns out that she awakens the love and chases him, as it is written, “Set me as a seal upon your heart.”
-Usually, however, it is not to the Nukva’s credit to chase the male.
+(Song of Songs 8:6) Usually, however, it is not to the Nukva’s credit to chase the male.
 Indeed, this is an unclear matter and a sublime thing, hidden in the treasures of the King.

 – Baal Sulam